rust-lang/rfcs/text/0000-ptr-to-field.md

 }
 ```

-The raw pointer implementations will be done via intrinsics or by depending on `F::MetaData`.
-If it is done by intrinsics, then `F::MetaData` can be removed.
+The raw pointer implementations will be done via intrinsics or by depending on `F::FieldDescriptor`.
+If it is done by intrinsics, then `F::FieldDescriptor` can be removed.
 All other implementations of `Project` must boil down to some raw pointer projection.
 The raw pointer projections that we will provide include `project_unchecked` and a `Project` impl.
 The `project_unchecked` will assume that the input raw pointer is valid (i.e. points to a valid instance of `T` given a raw pointer `*[const|mut] T`) and optimize around that.
 The project impl will make no such guarantee, and if the pointer is not valid, then the behaviour is implementation defined, and may change between editions (but not other smaller version changes).

 For example of where `project_unchecked` would be UB.